-Elective Code: 09DRA1

-Brief Overview: Students will explore two units of study: 'The Art of Comedy,' and 'Acting for Screen.'
+SEMESTER ONE Elective Title: Art of Comedy and Acting for Screen Elective Code: 09DRA1 Brief Overview: Students will explore two units of study: 'The Art of Comedy,' and 'Acting for Screen.'
 These units are designed to enhance the student's dramatic practice using tactile methods, whilst providing a deeper scope of what is to come during the senior years.
 There is a strong balance between practical devising, performing and analytical work as both stage and screen methods are explored.
 Within the comedy unit, students will be required to perform a self-devised or scripted comedy piece for a live audience.
 The screen unit will require them to write an analytical essay about a Hollywood film, and attend a mock screen audition as held by a teacher-in-role casting director.

-Elective Title: Physical Theatre and Children's Theatre

-Elective Code: 09DRA2

-Brief Overview: Students will explore two units: 'Physical Theatre,' and 'Children's Theatre.'
+SEMESTER TWO Elective Title: Physical Theatre and Children's Theatre Elective Code: 09DRA2 Brief Overview: Students will explore two units: 'Physical Theatre,' and 'Children's Theatre.'
 The 'Physical Theatre' unit will challenge the students to construct a piece of non-realistic theatre in response to a Bible story or Greek Myth.
 As the focus of this performance is primarily physical, actors will need to be creative in their interpretation and presentation of the stimuli.
-In the 'Children's Theatre' unit, students will engage with a class of Junior School students to determine their interests and struggles and will require them to construct a whole class performance in response to class interests.
+In the 'Children's Theatre' unit, students will engage with a class of Junior School students to determine their interests and struggles and will require them to construct a whole class performance in response to the class's interests.